-This measure requires water heater pipe insulation.
+This measure pertains to water heater pipe insulation.
 Water heaters plumbed with heat traps are not eligible to receive incentives for this measure.
 New construction and water heater retrofits are not eligible for this measure, because they must meet current code requirements.
 This measure applies to all residential applications.

-Baseline is assumed to be the typical gas or electric water heater with no heat.
+Baseline is assumed to be a typical gas or electric water heater with uninsulated hot water supply pipes.

-All hot and cold vertical lengths of pipe should be insulated, plus the initial length of horizontal hot and cold water pipe, up to three feet from the transition, or until wall penetration, whichever is less.
+The efficiency case is insulated hot and cold vertical lengths of pipe, including the initial length, up to three feet from the transition, or until wall penetration, whichever is less.